 You can identify the chain fruit cholla with its cylindrical jointed stems that are about 8 to 10 feet tall.
 They have a light green color and some knotty ridges.

 Their flowers have a similar size to the teddy bear jumping cactus, but they have a beautiful magenta flower.
 This type gets its name from the growth pattern of its fruits.
-The fruits appear persistently and the aerosols produce even more fruits, creating a chain fruit.
+The fruits appear persistently, and the aerosols produce even more fruits, creating a chain fruit.

 Propagating Jumping Cholla Cactus

 Paying attention to a few things, you can propagate this plant successfully using seeds or cuttings.
 Seeds are the best choice if you prefer to get a pure species, but they are slow to germinate and grow.
-On the other hand, plucking stem offshoots out and grow them in individual pots guarantees a quicker result.
+On the other hand, plucking stem offshoots out and growing them in individual pots guarantees a quicker result.

 It is important to consider the temperatures and the season before propagation.
 Temperatures above 60° F are ideal and let the cholla jumping cactus root successfully.
 Also, make sure you get the cuttings from a healthy plant.